This post examines all the factors that go into video image quality and shows the differing results from various types of cameras.

 On top of sheer volume, it’s hard to separate the hype from the facts.
 I hear many claims that an expensive video camera is simply unnecessary these days; a cheap one will do just fine.
 Is that true?
 Yes and no.

 First, it completely depends on how you are going to use the camera and what sort of quality your project demands.
-Not all video projects need to be perfect and sometimes budget and ease-of-use take priority.
+Not all video projects need to be Hollywood-perfect, and sometimes budget and ease-of-use take priority.

 Often, the resolution or other technical specs of an inexpensive camera will be comparable to a higher-end camera, but as a lifelong videographer, I am here to tell you that resolution is not the end all and be all of a video camera’s capacity.